About

 His work has been widely exhibited nationally and internationally and is held in many significant museum collections, including The Philadelphia Museum of Art, The Getty Research Institute, The Metropolitan Museum of Art, The Library of Congress, and The South African National Gallery.
 Van Coller’s first monograph, Interior Relations, was published by Charles Lane Press (New York) in 2011.
 He is a 2018 Guggenheim Fellow, and a Fellow at The Explorers Club.

-Van Coller’s most recent work focuses on environmental issues related to climate change and deep time.
+Van Coller’s current work focuses on environmental issues related to climate change and deep time.
 These projects have centered on the production of large scale artist books, as well as direct collaborations with paleo-climatologists.